Ugh, it’s happened again.

 It's the same as Greg’s experience in the lolly shop befoe the movie, it's something we both learned while we were young: – stealing, dishonesty, and telling lies, don't serve us, or have any point of gain whatsoever!

 So, to this day, honesty has been one of our core personal values.

 When someone questions what we’re doing online – we're fine with that because in our heart of hearts we know we’re solid in our values – and one of our big values is honesty.

-When someone suggests we should publish scam posts… it's red rag to a bull to us, because it's totally out of line with our values.
+When someone questions why we don't publish scam posts… we feel like running a mile, because it's totally out of line with our values.

 And when someone alludes we’re dishonest, it raises the hairs on the back of our necks because it questions a value we hold true to ourselves.
-We take a sharp intake of breath, acknowledge everyone has their own unique view of the world, then ignore their negativity and clouded judgment.
+We take a sharp intake of breath, remind ourselves everyone has their own unique view of the world, ignore their negativity and clouded judgment.
 Exhale.
 Move on.

 “No legacy is so rich as honesty.”

 These little stories demonstrate how we live life and the ethics underpinning how we market.